sudo-Cthulhufhtagn/servo-control-webapp/README.md

 ## Software

-### Web App
+### Web App (`webapp/`)

-- Runs in the browser.
-- Provides controls for servo position and digital output state.
+- Vanilla JS + Vite, no framework.
-- Connects through Web Bluetooth when supported by the browser.
-- Uses a custom GATT service and command characteristic defined in `webapp/src/main.js`.
+- Connects via Web Bluetooth to a custom GATT service/characteristic (UUIDs in `webapp/src/main.js` and `hardware/src/main.cpp` — must match).

-### Server Bridge

-- Receives commands from the web app when a local bridge is needed.
-- Forwards those commands to the hardware controller.
-- Keeps the browser UI simple and focused on control.
+- Star map math lives in `webapp/src/sky-math.js` (Alt/Az via `astronomy-engine`) and `webapp/src/mount-align.js`
+  (servo-angle ⟷ unit-vector mapping, Wahba's-problem solver, goto inverse).
+Catalogs are static data in `stars.js`, `constellations.js`, `messier.js`.
+- Calibration and the last-known geolocation persist in `localStorage`; servo/connection state does not (a fresh page load needs a fresh connection, but not necessarily a fresh calibration).

-### Firmware
+### Firmware (`hardware/src/main.cpp`)

-- Runs on the ESP32-C3 controller board.
-- Receives commands.
-- Moves both servos.
+- Runs on the ESP32-C3, advertises the GATT service, parses newline-terminated text commands from either the BLE characteristic or the USB serial console.
+- Interpolates both servos toward their targets at a configurable step delay (`speed:<ms>`), independent sweep mode per servo, and the digital output.
+- Restarts BLE advertising on client disconnect (`BLEServerCallbacks::onDisconnect`) — without this the board becomes unreachable after any disconnect (including a browser tab reload) until power-cycled.

+## Command Format

+Newline-terminated text commands, written to the BLE characteristic (or sent over serial):

+- `servo1:<0-180>` — set yaw
+- `servo2:<0-180>` — set pitch
+- `servos:<0-180>,<0-180>` — set both yaw and pitch in one write (used wherever both axes move together, e.g. the joystick and star-map goto, so they slew as one motion instead of racing each other)
+- `speed:<0-100>` — ms delay between 1° interpolation steps (lower = faster)
+- `sweep1:<0|1>`, `sweep2:<0|1>` — continuous 0↔180° sweep per servo
-- Sets the digital output high or low.
+- `out:<0|1>` — digital output low/high

 ## Development

-The embedded project uses PlatformIO.

-Run the web UI on Windows:
+Web app:

 ```powershell
 cd webapp